0xConnorRhodes/python-playground/README.md

 - [ ] [Python for Absolute Beginners](https://training.talkpython.fm/courses/explore_beginners/python-for-absolute-beginners) - *TalkPython* - In-depth overview of computer science background knowledge that a lot of beginners miss
 - [ ] [Introduction to Python Development](https://acloudguru.com/course/introduction-to-python-development) - *A Cloud Guru* - Introduction to Python developer workflow and some starting projects
 - [ ] [100 Days of Code: The Complete Python Pro Bootcamp for 2022](https://www.udemy.com/course/100-days-of-code/) - *Udemy* - 100 days of progressive code challenges and projects
+- [ ] [Python 3 Scripting for System Administrators](https://acloudguru.com/course?type=course) - *A Cloud Guru* - Focuses on Python in the context of ops admin and automation tasks